GoogleChrome/web-vitals/README.md

 Note, this function waits until after the page is loaded to call `onReport` in order to ensure all properties of the `navigation` entry are populated.
 This is useful if you want to report on other metrics exposed by the [Navigation Timing API](https://w3c.github.io/navigation-timing/).

 For example, the TTFB metric starts from the page's [time origin](https://www.w3.org/TR/hr-time-2/#sec-time-origin), which means it [includes](https://developers.google.com/web/fundamentals/performance/navigation-and-resource-timing#the_life_and_timings_of_a_network_request) time spent on DNS lookup, connection negotiation, network latency, and unloading the previous document.
-If, in addition to TTFB, you want a metric that excludes these timing and _just_ captures the time spent making the request and receiving the first byte of the response, you could compute that from data found on the performance entry:
+If, in addition to TTFB, you want a metric that excludes these timings and _just_ captures the time spent making the request and receiving the first byte of the response, you could compute that from data found on the performance entry:

 ```js
 import {getTTFB} from 'web-vitals';